kubernetes-sigs/hydrophone/docs/quickstart.md

 - **Go 1.19+** installed on your system with `GOPATH` properly set
 - Access to a Kubernetes cluster (local or cloud-based)
-- `kubectl` configured to communicate with your cluster

 ## Installation